mohitSr1021/QuizMaster/README.md

 The **QuizMaster** is a dynamic web application designed for users to take quizzes, track their progress, and receive immediate feedback.
 The platform allows users to view their quiz history and provides a timer-based experience to enhance engagement.

+> ⚛️ **This is a basic React project that focuses on implementing core JavaScript concepts** like state management, event handling, and routing in a web application.

 ### Key Features

 #### **1. Quiz Creation & Management**